The company has eight full-time employees, and also employs many teachers all over Ireland on a part-time basis.

 Niamh Ní Chadhla was born and raised in Tallaght, County Dublin.
 She attended all-Irish primary and secondary schools, and then studied Irish and German for her degree in University College Dublin.
 She earned a scholarship from the Irish Department in the college to pursue a masters in Writing and Communications and graduated with first class honours.
 She was chosen for a translation internship by the Irish Language Unit in the European Commission, where her work involved translating legislation to Irish.

 Niamh has a keen interest in the media.
-She wrote for the Irish language weekly Foinse for several years and now contributes regularly to Nós, a lifestyle magazine aimed at young people.
-She is also a presenter with Raidió na Life, the Dublin-based community radio station.
+She wrote for the Irish language weekly Foinse for some time and is now a presenter with Raidió na Life, the Dublin-based community radio station.

 Niamh began working as Administrative Executive with Coláiste na hÉireann/Gaelchultúr in July 2015 and was appointed Academic Administrator at the beginning of 2016.
 She was subsequently appointed Planning and Project Manager, in July 2017, before becoming CEO of Coláiste na hÉireann/Gaelchultúr in the summer of 2020.